MichaelOreillyMor/BaseProject/README.md

 ![pawnFactory](/readmeImgs/pawnFactory.png)

-The RPGGameController is ready now and it’s given to the SessionManager as ITurnBasedGameController.
+The RPGGameController is ready now and it’s given to the SessionManager as a ITurnBasedGameController.
 THe game session can start. **After this point of the flow, all the references to these objects are Interfaces (DIP), these Interfaces provide the methods needed in each context. e.g: Cell.Setup() is not visible for classes that use ICell.**